1944 Democratic National Convention: Vice Presidential candidates

+Roosevelt sent a letter to Samuel D. Jackson in which he stated that he support Wallace if he was a delegate, but had "no desire to appear to dictate to the convention".
+Roosevelt sent another letter a few days later stating that he would support having either Truman or William O. Douglas as his running mate.
+Wallace's supporters attempted to save his nomination under the leadership of U.S. Senator Joseph F. Guffey.
+Wallace's supporters were made up of Rexford Tugwell, Ellis Arnall, Claude Pepper, Helen Gahagan Douglas, Robert F. Wagner, black leaders opposed to Byrd and Byrnes, and the political action committees of the CIO and United Auto Workers.
+The Michigan delegation's support for Wallace was maintained by the CIO and UAW.

-President Roosevelt traveled to the South Pacific in order to discuss military strategy with General Douglas MacArthur, and thus didn't attend the convention.
+President Roosevelt was absent from the convention, as he traveled to the South Pacific in order to discuss military strategy with General Douglas MacArthur.
 This was the last time that a presidential nominee failed to attend a national convention during the 20th century.
 Even so, many delegates refused to abandon Wallace.
-In the first ballot, Wallace led with 429.5 votes and Truman got 319.5 votes.
-But Wallace was 159.5 votes short of a majority.
+In the first ballot, with a pool of 17 candidates vying for 1143.5 votes, Wallace led with 429.5 votes, while Truman got 319.5 votes, but Wallace was short of the majority.
 The party leaders went to work talking to delegates, cutting deals and applying pressure to persuade them to select Truman.
 Truman won the second ballot by 1031 votes to 105.
-The maneuverings over the 1944 vice presidential nomination proved to be historic, as FDR died in April 1945, and Truman, not Wallace, thus became the nation's 33rd President.
+The maneuverings over the 1944 vice presidential nomination proved to be historic, as FDR died in April 1945, and Truman, not Wallace, thus became the nation's 33rd president.

-Senator Samuel D. Jackson, who had worked feverishly to secure Truman's nomination, later said he wanted his tombstone inscribed with the words "Here lies the man who stopped Henry Wallace from becoming President of the United States."
+Jackson, who had worked feverishly to secure Truman's nomination, later said he wanted his tombstone inscribed with the words "Here lies the man who stopped Henry Wallace from becoming President of the United States."